Malmactor/malrio/docs/status.md

 __Part I: Environment setup and Physics Simulation__<br>

-1. __The physical world__: In the physics simulator, we attempt to simulate a Mario world inside Minecraft:
+1. __World representations__: In the physics simulator, we attempt to simulate a Mario world inside Minecraft:

     - _Brick_: It simulates ground or unbreakable brick in Super Mario Bros.
 All bricks are colored brown in Malrio, and are unbreakable.
 When hitting a brick with feet, Mario will land on it.
 When hitting a brick with head, Mario will fall back.
 When hitting a brick with each side of the body, Mario will stop.
-    - _Lava_: It simulates items that will kill Mario, such as piranha plant or lava in Super Mario Bros.
+    - _Lava_: It simulates items that will kill Mario, such as pits or lava in Super Mario Bros.
     - _Mushroom_: It simulates the goal flag in Super Mario Bros.

-2. __Control and collision__: Since physics engine in Minecraft is limited to its rules, we create our own physics engine including Newtonian mechanical dynamics simulation and rigid body collision resolution.
-We use a 3 by 3 matrix to represent Newtonian mechanical dynamics:
+2. __Control and collision__: Since Minecraft physics engine has its own rules, we create a separate physics engine in python including Newtonian mechanical dynamics simulation and rigid body collision resolution.
+Simulation results are sent to Malmo for each frame.
+One of the core simulation mechanism is a time variant linear system, where a 3 by 3 matrix represents the Newtonian mechanical dynamics of mario:
 $$\begin{bmatrix}
     X & v_x & a_x \\
     Y & v_y & a_y \\